UEFA Women's EURO 2022 final tournament draw: all you need to know

 Article body

-The draw for the UEFA Women's EURO 2022 final tournament at Manchester's Victoria Warehouse will be streamed live from 18:00 CET on Thursday 28 October.
+The draw for the UEFA Women's EURO 2022 final tournament in Greater Manchester will be streamed live from 18:00 CET on Thursday 28 October.

 Special guests from the worlds of sport and music will come together to celebrate the pinnacle of the European women’s game and enjoy live music performances.
-We will find out who the 16 contenders will play from 6 to 31 July, with 31 matches across England.
+The 16 contenders will discover who they play in the group stage, with the tournament running from 6 to 31 July, with 31 matches across England.

 How the draw works